 - Trauma therapy that benefits program participants with unresolved issues from the past or PTSD

-In the process of undergoing these therapeutic approaches, you experience tremendous personal growth.
+In the process of undergoing these therapeutic approaches, you have the potential to experience tremendous personal growth.
 Process and themed groups that you attend then build on this growth.
 They also show you areas where you need to dig in a little more.
 However, unless you attend a group session, you’ll never know.

-Learning these typical substance abuse group topics can help you feel more prepared to seek treatment.
+Learning these typical substance use group topics can help you feel more prepared to seek treatment.
 So, even though the idea of meeting in a group can seem intimidating at first, don’t avoid it.
 It’s a fantastic learning experience.
-Find out more about recovery group topics and healing from drug or alcohol abuse by calling Crestview Recovery at 866-262-0531.
+Find out more about recovery group topics and healing from drug or alcohol abuse by calling Crestview Recovery at 866.262.0531.

 Since 2016, Dr. Merle Williamson, a graduate of Oregon Health Sciences University, has been the Medical Director at Crestview Recovery, bringing a rich background in addiction medicine from his time at Hazelden Treatment Center.
 He oversees outpatient drug and alcohol treatments, providing medical care, setting policies, detox protocols, and quality assurance measures.
 Before specializing in addiction medicine, he spent 25 years in anesthesiology, serving as Chair of Hospital Pharmacy and Therapeutics Committee and Chief of Anesthesia at Kaiser Permanente.
 This experience gives him a unique perspective on treating prescription drug addiction.